 To set this up in Heap, complete the following steps:

-The count is the total number of times this event was triggered; the count unique is the total number of users who triggered the event at least once.
+When you hover over the line graph, the count is the total number of times this event was triggered; the count unique is the total number of users who triggered the event at least once.

 You should see something like this: